shmykelsa/AA-Tweaker/README.md

 # How is this different from AA Phenotype Patcher?

-It just contains more features, the project is actually a fork of AA Phenotype Patcher, and share a lot of core functionality under the hood.
+AA AIO TWEAKER is a fork of AA Phenotype Patcher and a lot of the original source has been re-used for coding this app.
+As of January 2021, with the new Android Auto 6.0, AA AIO TWEAKER provides a new method to patch Android Auto custom apps that is new and not available (yet) on AA Phenotype Patcher.
+If you are interested in patching custom apps, you might want to use AA AIO TWEAKER instead.

 # Can I use this app instead of AA Phenotype Patcher?

-Yes you can, but if you have already patched apps with AA Phenotype Patcher, you can leave it like that and simply apply the other tweaks.
-This app won't check if the apps are already patched via AA Phenotype Patcher, so you won't have a green check status at the start.
+Yes you can.
+If you are on Android Auto 6.0 or superior, be sure to re-do the patch of custom apps.
+This is because AA Phenotype Patcher has not been updated with the new methods.

 # How is this different from Sensible Android Auto: Xposed?